fandango-fuzzer/fandango/docs/Paths.md

 Again, let us decompose this expression:

 * The expression `for c in *<first_name>..<ascii_lowercase_letter>` lets Python iterate over all `<ascii_lowercase_letter>` objects within `<first_name>`...
-* ... and evaluate `c == "A"` for each of them, resulting in a collection of Boolean values.
+* ... and evaluate `c == "a"` for each of them, resulting in a collection of Boolean values.
 * The Python function `all(list)` returns `True` if all elements in `list` are True.

 So, what we get is universal quantification: